Theodora (Handel): Context, analysis, and performance history

 I can't conclude a letter and forget Theodora.
 I have heard the work three times and will venture to pronounce it as finished, beautiful and labour'd [well worked-out] a composition as ever Handel made.
 To my knowledge, this took him up a great while in composing.
 The Town don't like it at all, but ... several excellent musicians think as I do.

 One of Handel's most loyal and enthusiastic supporters, Mary Delany, wrote to her sister Ann saying "Don't you remember our snug enjoyment of "Theodora?"
 Her sister replied "Surely "Theodora" will have justice at last, if it was to be again performed, but the generality of the world have ears and hear not".

-There are two surviving quotes of Handel about Theodora.
-Morell quotes Handel as saying "The Jews will not come to it because it is a Christian story; and the ladies will not come because it is a virtuous one."
-Handel's colleague Charles Burney took note when two musicians asked for free tickets for Messiah and Handel responded "Oh your servant, meine Herren! you are damnable dainty! you would not go to Theodora – there was room enough to dance there, when that was perform!"
+There are two surviving quotations of Handel about Theodora.
+Morell quotes Handel as saying, "The Jews will not come to it because it is a Christian story; and the ladies will not come because it is a virtuous one."
+Handel's colleague Charles Burney took note when two musicians asked for free tickets for Messiah and Handel responded "Oh, your servant, meine Herren! you are damnable dainty! you would not go to Theodora – there was room enough to dance there, when that was perform!"